-Jedediah Strong Smith (1799-1831) – Mountain man, explorer, and trail blazer, Smith was born on January 6, 1799 at Bainbridge, New York but, was raised in Pennsylvania and Ohio.
-After receiving some education and a strong religious upbringing, he made his way to St. Louis, Missouri in 1822, determined to become a trapper.
+Smith was born on January 6, 1799, in Bainbridge, New York but was raised in Pennsylvania and Ohio.
+After receiving some education and a strong religious upbringing, he made his way to St. Louis, Missouri, in 1822, determined to become a trapper.
 He soon joined up with William Henry Ashley, traveling up the Missouri River to the mouth of the Yellowstone River.
 There, he remained with Andrew Henry until the following Spring.
 He then was sent with a message to Ashley, who had wintered downriver.
-Ashley, Smith and the other fur trappers soon encountered hostilities with the Arikara Indians and in the battle that ensued on June 1, 1823, Smith was said to have distinguished himself for bravery.
+Ashley, Smith, and the other fur trappers soon encountered hostilities with the Arikara Indians.
+In the battle that ensued on June 1, 1823, Smith was said to have distinguished himself for bravery.

-With some guidance from Crow Indians, in the spring of 1824 they traveled through South Pass, Wyoming.
-This route greatly shortened the time needed to get to the west slope of the Rocky Mountains and would later become the path used by emigrants on the Oregon Trail.
+With some guidance from Crow Indians, in the spring of 1824, they traveled through South Pass, Wyoming.
+This route significantly shortened the time needed to get to the west slope of the Rocky Mountains and would later become the path used by emigrants on the Oregon Trail.

-With Ashley, the party brought nearly 9,000 pounds of beaver pelts to St. Louis in 1925 and Smith became a partner in the Rocky Mountain Fur Company.
-In the 1826, Smith, along with David E. Jackson, and William and Milton Sublette, bought the business from William Ashley.
+With Ashley, the party brought nearly 9,000 pounds of beaver pelts to St. Louis in 1925, and Smith became a partner in the Rocky Mountain Fur Company.
+In 1826, Smith, David E. Jackson, and William and Milton Sublette bought the business from William Ashley.

-In August, 1826, smith led a group of trappers on his first trip to California, which landed him in some trouble with the Mexican authorities.
-The group followed the Colorado River in search of new hunting grounds and were attacked by Mohave Indians, losing several men.
-Later, they were led by two Tongva Indians to the San Gabriel Mission, avoiding Death Valley, and eventually reaching the mission west of present day Los Angeles, California.
-Smith and some of his men were soon arrested by Mexican authorities, but were later released on the promise that they would leave the territory and never return.
-Despite their promise to leave, the party then made their way to the San Joaquín Valley, which they explored.
+In August 1826, Smith led a group of trappers on his first trip to California, which landed him in trouble with the Mexican authorities.
+The group followed the Colorado River in search of new hunting grounds and was attacked by Mohave Indians, losing several men.
+Later, they were led by two Tongva Indians to the San Gabriel Mission, avoiding Death Valley and eventually reaching the mission west of present-day Los Angeles, California.
+Smith and some of his men were soon arrested by Mexican authorities but were later released on the promise that they would leave the territory and never return.
+Despite their promise to leave, the party made their way to the San Joaquín Valley, which they explored.

 Leaving the majority of the men in California, Smith and two other men left California in the spring of 1827, crossing the Sierra Nevada Range into Utah.
 One of the men died in the crossing, but Smith and the other man eventually made it to their company rendezvous at Bear Lake, Utah.

-Despite the Mexicans warnings, Smith returned to California in July, 1827 with 18 men and two women, once again following the Colorado River.
-At the river crossing they were attacked by Mohave Indians, who killed ten of the men and took the two women.
-Smith and the other survivors then made their way to the San Gabriel Mission, before moving northward to meet up with the group they had left in the San Joaquin Valley.
-Before long, Smith and his men were again arrested, but amazingly were released again, despite his earlier breach of trust.
+Despite the Mexicans’ warnings, Smith returned to California in July 1827 with 18 men and two women, again following the Colorado River.
+They were attacked at the river crossing by Mohave Indians, who killed ten men and took the two women.
+Smith and the other survivors made their way to the San Gabriel Mission before moving northward to meet with the group they had left in the San Joaquin Valley.
+Before long, Smith and his men were again arrested but amazingly were released, despite his earlier breach of trust.
 Though Smith promised to leave California, he and his men hunted in the Sacramento Valley for several months before departing.

 In the spring of 1829, Smith returned to the upper Rocky Mountains, promising to confine his operations to the region east of the Great Divide.

-For the next year, he trapped the Blackfoot country with Jim Bridger but in 1830, he and his partners sold the Rocky Mountain Fur Company.
-Smith returned to St. Louis for a time, but by the early part of 1831, he along with his partners, David Edward Jackson and William L. Sublette, got involved in the Santa Fe fur trade.
+For the next year, he trapped the Blackfoot country with Jim Bridger, but in 1830, he and his partners sold the Rocky Mountain Fur Company.
+Smith returned to St. Louis for a time, but by early 1831, he and his partners, David Edward Jackson and William L. Sublette got involved in the Santa Fe fur trade.
 They left St. Louis in April with 74 men and 22 wagons.

-In May of 1831, Smith and another man rode away from the caravan in search of water.
+In May 1831, Smith and another man rode away from the caravan searching for water.
 Smith never returned.
-The rest of the party continued on without him, hoping that he would catch up somewhere along the way.
-When they arrived in Santa Fe, they met up with a Mexican merchant who was selling some of Smith’s personal belongings.
-When questioned, the merchant reported that Smith had been attacked by a group of 15-20 Comanche Indians near Wagon Bed Spring on the Cimarron River, south of present day Ulysses, Kansas on May 27.
+The rest of the party continued without him, hoping that he would catch up somewhere along the way.
+When they arrived in Santa Fe, they met up with a Mexican merchant selling some of Smith’s belongings.
+When questioned, the merchant reported that Smith had been attacked by a group of 15-20 Comanche Indians near Wagon Bed Spring on the Cimarron River, south of present-day Ulysses, Kansas, on May 27.
 Smith’s body was never found.